Belonia, India: Integrated Check Post (ICP)

-Belonia Railway station here at border of India will have Integrated Check Post for immigration and customs and will connect Indian railway network 120 km away with Chittagong port in Bangladesh via Feni.
+Belonia Railway station here at border of India will have Integrated Check Post for immigration and customs and will connect Indian railway network 120 km away with Chattogram port in Bangladesh via Feni.

 Civic Administration

-The city is represented by the Belonia constituency in Tripura's legislative assembly whose MLA is Arun Chandra Bhaumik.
+The city is represented by the Belonia constituency in Tripura's legislative assembly whose present MLA is Deepankar Sen.

 In the Indian parliament, Belonia is represented by the Tripura West Lok Sabha constituency, whose Member of Parliament is Pratima Bhoumik.